camaraproject/CustomerInsights/README.md

 * Service APIs for “CustomerInsights”
 * The API provides the customer with the ability to:
   * Provides a risk index (a.k.a.
-Credit Scoring) based on the individual's profile owned by a Telco Operator.
+Scoring) based on the individual's profile owned by a Telco Operator.
   * So far two scoring scales are defined within the current proposal (GaugeMetric, VeritasIndex).
 * Describe, develop, document, and test the APIs
 * Started: October 2024